svrooij/node-sonos-ts/docs/sonos-device/services/alarm-clock-service.md

 sonos.AlarmClockService.OneOfTheMethodsBelow({...})
 ```

-All methods that require input expect an object with the specified parameters, even if it only requires one parameter.
+All actions that require input expect an object with the specified parameters, even if it only requires one parameter.

 1. TOC
 {:toc}